-The College is obligated under four loan agreements supporting four series of bonds outstanding in an aggregate principal amount of approximately \$28.245 million as of June 30, 2011.
-The proceeds of these bonds, which have interest rates ranging from 2.75% to 6.00%, were used to finance the construction of certain campus dormitories and townhouses, the library, student center, field house, an academic building, and residential and international student facilities.
-The repayment obligation under the above loan agreements are either general obligations of the College or collateralized by land, buildings or equipment.
-The College intends to refund all or a portion of these outstanding revenue bonds.
+The College is obligated under a loan agreement with the Agency securing the 2012 Bonds, of which approximately \$41.485 million was outstanding as of June 30, 2015.
+The proceeds of the 2012 Bonds, which bear interest at rates ranging from 2.00% to 5.00%, were used to finance the construction of a student center and residence hall and to refund existing bonds that had funded certain campus dormitories and townhouses, the library, student center, field house, an academic building, and residential and international student facilities.
+The repayment obligation under the above loan agreement is a general obligation of the College.

-In addition to the bonds, the college is obligated under a series of capital leases with an aggregate principal obligation of \$1.5 million as of June 30, 2011.
-The leases, which have imputed interest rates ranging from 5.5% to 7.85%, were used to fund the acquisition of computer and other office equipment.
+In addition to the bonds, the College is obligated under a series of capital leases with an aggregate principal obligation of \$381,000 as of June 30, 2015.
+The leases, which have imputed interest rates ranging from 5.6% to 14.2%, were used to fund the acquisition of computer and other office equipment.
+Also, the College is obligated under a note payable in the amount of \$248,000 as of June 30, 2015.
+The interest rate on this note is 0% and principal thereon is due on October 1, 2022.
+This loan amortizes \$31,000 per year.